Finance

 This is an estimate.
 Lender fees, insurance, processing charges, and rate changes (for variable loans) can affect the real payment.

-A quick explanation of the logic behind the results, so you can trust what you see.
+A quick explanation of the assumptions or formula behind the finance output.

 • We convert annual interest rate into a monthly rate: annualRate / 12 / 100.